s1as3r/spotdl_GUI/README.md

 # Usage:
 Run spotdl_gui.py, Enter song/playlist.album link, select appropriate options and click Download.</br>
-Log Will be displayed in thhe console.
+Log Will be displayed in the console.
 </br>
 **:exclamation: Python 3.6+ Is required for the script to work.**